-I am always looking for healthy grab and go snacks!
+I am always looking for a healthy grab and go snack!
 Earlier this month, I posted a delicious Cinnamon & Honey Nut Crunch Cereal recipe and this recipe is a spin off of that recipe.
-For this specific recipes I added some dried cranberries.
+For this specific recipes, I added some dried cranberries.
 You could add so many different ingredients to customize these granola bars to your liking.

 I like to add a little peanut butter and then drizzle some chocolate over the top.
 I also think that coconut would taste amazing in these granola bars!
 What combinations would you mix together to create your own favorite flavors?